coreruleset/documentation/content/configuring/anomaly_scoring.md

 ### Summary of Anomaly Scoring Mode

-To summarise, anomaly scoring mode in the CRS works like so:
+To summarize, anomaly scoring mode in the CRS works like so:

 1. Execute all *request* rules
 1. Make a blocking decision using the *inbound* anomaly score threshold